Updated: Aug 18

 3/4 tsp salt

-3/4 cups milk, chicken broth (from the soup), or water (use 1 cup for gluten-free dumplings)
+3/4 cups milk, chicken broth, or water

 2 large Flight Path Farm pasture-raised eggs

 Remove the skin from the chicken and set aside (see notes at end of recipe).
 If the chicken has large amounts of fat inside the cavity, pull it out and set aside